 Also known as “deliverables,” these documents are the data, reports, scripts, and results that will be produced by testing.

-- It’s a good idea to assign these deliverables to “owners” who are responsible for their delivery.
+- Assigning these deliverables to “owners” responsible for their delivery is a good idea.
 Assign deadlines by which they are due.

 Step 10.
 Write a section on the results of your project